AntoninDuval/CycleGAN/README.md

 ![alt text](ct_scan_mri.PNG "Title")

 This was originally made on Google Colab platform, you can find the notebooks under the folder "/notebooks".
-The dataset was extracted
+The dataset for CT scans was extracted from the open dataset CQ500, while the MRI images are from [IXI] [!https://brain-development.org/ixi-dataset/]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNDA5MDA2MSw5MzAyMTQ5MzFdfQ==
+eyJoaXN0b3J5IjpbLTQyOTU1MzExMiw5MzAyMTQ5MzFdfQ==
 -->